-Yet, as Tyldesley said concerning the ancient Egyptians, “these overtly sexual images … contributed to a general misinterpretation – fuelled by the apparently damning evidence of incest, polygamy, transparent dresses, sensual poetry and erotic papyri, and the complete absence of any wedding ceremony – of the Egyptians as a louche, even lewd, people.”
+Yet, as Tyldesley said concerning the ancient Egyptians, these “overtly sexual images … contributed to a general misinterpretation – fuelled by the apparently damning evidence of incest, polygamy, transparent dresses, sensual poetry and erotic papyri, and the complete absence of any wedding ceremony – of the Egyptians as a louche, even lewd, people.”
 (Tyldesley 2011; quoted in Islam 2019: 149).

-But this unashamed exhibitionism of both the men and the women of our ancient cultures, along with their communal farming and animal herding cultures, ultimately lifted them out of the ice ages and brought them to a level of civilization.
+But this unashamed exhibitionism of both the men and the women of our ancient cultures, along with their communal farming and animal herding cultures, ultimately lifted them out of the glacial ages and brought them to a level of civilization.

 I believe without this very important factor of the ancient agriculture, civilization as a whole would not have been able to exist at all, and thus no life and no beauty, only death and darkness upon the earth.

-Islam, S (2019); Black Divinity: the Institutes of the Black Theocracy Shahidi Collection Vol 1; Global Summit House.
+Islam, S (2019); Black Divinity: Institutes of the Black Theocracy Shahidi Collection Vol 1; Global Summit House.

 Watterson, B (2013); Women in Ancient Egypt; Amberley Publishing.